 Victims of sexual misconduct are strongly encouraged to report the incident to law enforcement in addition to making an institutional report.
 Law enforcement will conduct a separate, independent investigation.
 To report sexual misconduct to law enforcement, you may contact Campus Police at 615-230- 3595.

-If you prefer to report an incident of sexual misconduct in a confidential manner, a list of confidential community resources is available in the Advising Center or by calling 615-230-3702.
+If you prefer to report an incident of sexual misconduct in a confidential manner, a list of confidential community resources is available in the Office of Advising or by calling 615-230-3702.
 The College respects every victim’s decision to report an incident confidentially; however, making a confidential report limits the College’s ability to conduct an investigation or pursue disciplinary action against the alleged offender.

 The College, its officers, employees or agents, is strictly prohibited from retaliating, intimidating, threatening, coercing or otherwise discriminating against any individual for exercising his/her rights or responsibilities under any provision of this policy.
 Retaliation will result in disciplinary measures, up to and including, termination or expulsion.